 Eating America: Food Reporting and Writing (Session 2)

 Course Number: JOUR-UA 204.061

 Albert Class Number: 2826

 “Food writing is stepping out.
 It’s about time.
 For far too long it’s been the timid little sister of the writing world, afraid to raise its voice.”

 — Ruth Reichl, The Best American Food Writing 2018

-Over the course of six weeks, you’ll immerse yourself in food journalism’s many forms.
-You’ll read noteworthy examples of personal essays, restaurant coverage, and profiles of figures who’ve influenced the way consumers cook and eat today.
+Over six weeks, you’ll immerse yourself in food journalism’s many forms.
+You’ll read noteworthy personal essays and profiles of figures who’ve influenced the way consumers cook and eat today.
 Assignments will include articles, Q&As, and as told to stories.
 Some of the most vital voices working in food journalism will visit the class as guest speakers, while we’ll also devote time to generative writing and reporting exercises during our sessions.

-Throughout the summer, you’ll be working towards a profile of no more than 1,500 words of someone who works in any part of the food industry—a grocery store worker, a delivery driver, a farmer, a restaurant line cook, a chef—who’s been impacted by the COVID-19 pandemic.
+Throughout the summer, you’ll be working towards a profile of no more than 1,500 words of someone who works in any part of the food industry—a grocery store worker, a delivery driver, a farmer, a restaurant line cook, a chef—who’s been impacted by the COVID-19 pandemic, with two secondary sources.
 You’ll walk away from this class with a firm understanding that reporting on food, when done with rigor and empathy, can touch on matters that go far beyond the plate.